 Update (24th August 2020): The Indian government on 24th August 2020 shared a video on @mygovindia’s Twitter handle about the CET recruitment process and how Women can easily apply for government jobs.

-Benefit of the Common Eligibility Test
+Benefits of the Common Eligibility Test (CET)

-Benefit to Candidates from Rural Areas:
+The benefit to Candidates from Rural Areas:

 Now candidates from rural areas can compete for many posts by just appearing in one examination.
 Till now candidates from rural could not afford to appear in multiple examinations due to financial constraints.